-I know characters with unrealistic bodies have been a staple of comic books, cartoons and toys for a very long time.
-But unlike any of those, retouched people in modern pictures and video look very real.
+Characters with unrealistic bodies have been a staple of comic books, cartoons and toys for a very long time, which is an issue.
+However, retouched people in modern pictures and video look very real.
 They make you feel that their bodies can be achieved if you exercise hard enough, starve yourself enough, consume enough of their products, etc.

 But of course, it’s a fool’s errand.
 Not that it has stopped people from trying.

 Men consume steroids and Human Growth Hormone as well as tons of unregulated supplements, some of which have found to have lead, (LEAD!
-That metal that was taken out of gasoline in the ’70s because it was unsafe in car fuel… yup, people are drinking it without knowing).
+That metal that was taken out of gasoline in the ’70s because it was unsafe in car fuel).

 Women have even more pressure.
-They don’t consume lead but they starve themselves, go into crazy diets, go through tons of crazy and unnecessary surgeries and still end up feeling insecure about their bodies because it just can’t be done, it’s an unrealistic picture disguised as an achievable goal.
+They may not consume lead, but they starve themselves, go into crazy diets, go through tons of crazy and unnecessary surgeries and still end up feeling insecure about their bodies because it just can’t be done, it’s an unrealistic picture disguised as an achievable goal.

 Some people sort of make it, some get dubious results (Human Barbie? wtf?) and some people actually even die.
-For me the worst is the huge amount of people that go through their lives depressed, insecure or over stressed about their image when they shouldn’t.
+Arguably the worst are the huge amount of people that go through their lives insecure or over-stressed about their body image when they shouldn’t.

 I like to think I’m very pragmatic with just the right amount of dreamer 😉